Jeff Flake’s Senate Seat Is The New Battleground For Trumpism

 Arpaio nonetheless repeatedly mentioned his relationship with Trump.
 “I was with the president from day one,” he said.
 “I haven’t become a supporter just recently just to win elections.”

 That’s an obvious reference to McSally, who did not endorse Trump in 2016 and was among those who criticized him after hearing the Access Hollywood audio in which Trump bragged about groping women.
-Democrat Hillary Clinton won McSally’s House district by 5 points that year.
-But since Flake’s retirement announcement, though, McSally has taken great care to demonstrate an affinity for Trump and a fluency in Trumpism.
+Democrat Hillary Clinton won McSally’s House district by five points that year.
+But since Flake’s retirement announcement, McSally has taken great care to demonstrate an affinity for Trump and a fluency in Trumpism.
 When an Associated Press reporter asked McSally if she is a trained singer — she performed the national anthem at a Phoenix Suns basketball game — the former fighter pilot replied: “No, I’m a trained killer.”

 McSally also is toeing a harder line on immigration, mindful that she is being attacked from the right by critics who say her voting record paints the picture of a pro-amnesty squish.
 On Fox News this week, McSally railed against passing a clean DREAM Act without additional border security measures.
 And when she was asked about Trump’s remark about immigrants from “shithole” countries, McSally defended him, noting that she also speaks “a little salty behind closed doors at times.”

 This realignment is necessary, several Republicans told BuzzFeed News, because McSally is the establishment candidate.
-Senate Majority Leader Mitch McConnell, who prefers to see Flake’s seat go to another ally, made no secret that she was his top pick for the race.
+Senate Majority Leader Mitch McConnell, who prefers to see Flake’s seat go to another ally, made no secret that she was his top pick in the race.
 And that’s dicey for McSally.

-Republicans want to avoid any of the Trump vs. McConnell dynamics that have played out in the party, most notably with disastrous results in the recent special Senate election in Alabama, where a three-way primary produced a series of bad outcomes and ultimately a loss in a very red state.
-The Arizona primary has similar players: In McSally, a McConnell-backed candidate courting Trump, and in Arpaio and Ward, fringy culture warriors asserting themselves as the truest Trumpers.
+Republicans want to avoid any of the Trump-versus-McConnell dynamics that have played out in the party, most notably with disastrous results in the recent special Senate election in Alabama, where a primary produced a series of bad outcomes and ultimately a loss in a very red state.
+The Arizona primary has similar players: in McSally, a McConnell-backed candidate courting Trump, and in Arpaio and Ward, fringy culture warriors asserting themselves as the truest Trumpers.

-McSally’s team did not answer questions about whether the congresswoman has discussed the Senate race with the president or received feedback from his advisers at the White House.
+McSally’s team did not answer questions about whether she has discussed the Senate race with the president or received feedback from his advisers at the White House.

 “For 26 years, at home and in six combat deployments, Martha has had the honor and duty of serving this nation in uniform and she is going to work around the clock to improve the lives of Arizona families,” McSally spokesperson Andrea Bozek said in an emailed statement.
 “As Martha said in her announcement, she understands we are in a crucial time for our country and she is going to take nothing for granted in this race because we can’t allow the liberal chameleon Kyrsten Sinema to represent Arizona families in the United States Senate.”

 Republicans partial to McSally worry that Arpaio and Ward and the Trump-heavy politics of the moment will force her too far to the right in the primary, making it difficult to move to the center and beat Sinema in a general election.
-The early conventional wisdom on Arpaio’s presence in the race had him splitting the anti-establishment vote with Ward and securing a win for McSally.
+The early conventional wisdom on Arpaio’s presence in the race had him splitting the antiestablishment vote with Ward and securing a win for McSally.
 But some believe Arpaio’s celebrity status among conservatives and his electoral success in Arizona’s most populous county could make him the frontrunner in the primary.

 “I don’t know there will be a split between Ward and Arpaio as much as consolidation behind Arpaio,” one GOP consultant closely watching the race told BuzzFeed News.